nick-prater/newstead-pre-school/content/policies/managing_behaviours.md

 * We acknowledge considerate behaviour such as kindness and willingness to share.

+* We avoid using excessive or vague praise with children.
+By making praise specific, clear and meaningful we aim to help build children’s self-esteem and confidence.

 * We support each child in developing self-esteem, confidence and feelings of competence.

 * We support each child in developing a sense of belonging in our group, so that they feel valued and welcome.